rodekruis/data-service-catalogue/docs/faq/financial-service-provider.md

      **Without an FSP integration, we offer a soft integration so you can start using 121 platform immediately**, while the integration is being processed.
 This works through exporting excel files including the payment information from 121 and uploading these file in the FSP portal.
 You will later reconcile the payments into the 121 platform.

-     Contact our team to discuss the alternatives offered in your situation and country of operations at <a href="mailto:info@121.global">info@121.global</a>.
+     Contact our team to discuss the alternatives offered in your situation and country of operations at <info@121.global>.

 ???
 "5.
 What banks or FSP do qualify to be intergrated in the platform?"